rebelsky/sams-assorted-musings-reflections/serious-or-frivolous.md

 yearbook require a different kind of thought.

-[8] About three-thousand words, as compared to one-thousand-or-so words in the more typical essay and not-quite eight hundred in this essay.
+[8] About three-thousand words, as compared to one-thousand-or-so words in the more typical essay and not-quite eight hundred in the original version of this essay and a bit over nine hundred in the version with the postscript.

 [9] As I think I said in that essay, you can tell that I hadn't mastered the subject because the essay had the same disjoint feeling that a student